Loading

 In the widely televised hearing, the presidents answered questions about their schools' policies, including those on antisemitism.
 After the hearing, the committee called for the resignation of the presidents, and announced a Congressional investigation "with the full force of subpoena power" into the same issues.

-The following week, Liz Magill, president of Penn, submitted her resignation, partly in response to backlash resulting from the hearing.
-In January, Harvard president Claudine Gay resigned as well, following the hearing on antisemitism and allegations of plagiarism.
+Four days later, on December 9, 2023, Liz Magill, president of the University of Pennsylvania, submitted her resignation, partly in response to backlash resulting from the hearing.
+Less than one month later, on January 2, 2024, Harvard University's president Claudine Gay resigned from the office, following the hearing on antisemitism and allegations of plagiarism.
+MIT president Sally Kornbluth received a statement of support from the institute's board of trustees and continued to serve as the institute's president.

 Background